BoettigerLab/SEclustering-2024/Data/Readme.txt

 Derek Le, Antonina Hafner, Sadhana Gaddam, Kevin Wang, Alistair Boettiger

-The data files are too large to be made directly available at Github and have been deposited at Zenodo.
+The data files are too large to be made directly available at Github and have been deposited at Zenodo: 10.5281/zenodo.10472228

 Software for processing the data is available in the associated github repository:  https://github.com/BoettigerLab/SEclustering-2024